Did Luke Bryan & Ryan Seacrest Hint That Katy Perry’s Pregnant In Awkward Live TV Moment? Watch

 “Your mom’s pretty,” Ryan was caught telling Katy after she tried to signal to him that they were back on the air.
 “My mom?
 Well, I hope the apple doesn’t fall far from the tree,” the singer replied while winking at the camera — perhaps trying to alert Ryan once again that they were live.
 Still not getting the hint, Ryan continued.
 “You are too, but you’re not a mom,” he said.
 To which Katy responded, “Not yet.”
 And then Ryan made things SUPER weird.

 “Do you wanna talk about it?” he asked.
 Eeeek!
 Katy immediately blurted out, “What?!” while fellow judge Lionel Richie, 68, quietly said, “Don’t start.”
 Luke Bryan, 41, joined in too, jokingly saying, “I leaked it.”
 With that, Katy laughed and awkwardly looked at the camera, saying “Stop it.”
 After more uncomfortable laughter, Ryan clearly all of a sudden realizes that — wait — they were LIVE that entire time!
 Gasp!
-But as the show proceeded on as normal, Twitter fans could not get over the awkwardness of it all.
+But as the show proceeded on as normal, Twitter could not get over the awkwardness of it all.

 What was with that creepy #AmericanIdol moment with Ryan Seacrest just now?
 I am so uncomfortable. 😩😩😩😖